rachelcoonley/Quick-Start-doc-tech-preview/README.md

 1. On the Rancher UI menu, click **Apps**.
 The Applications page displays.
 2. Click **Launch from Catalog**.
 The Catalog displays the available application templates.
 3. Search for the template you want to launch, and then click **View Details**.
-4. Complete the required fields, and then click **Launch**.
-On the Applications page, you'll see Rancher is creating a stack based on your new application, but no services have started.
+4. Complete the required fields.

 >**Note:** To review the `docker-compose.yml` and `rancher-compose.yml` files used to generate the stacks, click **Preview** before launching the stack.

-6. Click the drop-down menu for your application, and then select **Activate Services**.
+5. Click **Launch**.
+On the Applications page, you'll see Rancher is creating a stack based on your new application.
 This process might take a few minutes.

 Once its services are up and running, the state of your new stack displays in green.